tdhopper/pythonplot.com/README.md

 ### Contributing

-The site is generated from plots in the `ggplot vs Python Plotting.ipynb` Python 3, Jupyter notebook.
+The site is generated from plots in the `Examples.ipynb` Python 3, Jupyter notebook.

 Each plot is tagged with metadata using Jupyter cell tags.
 You can view the cell tags in your notebook with `View > Cell Toolbar > Tags`.